Pablito2020/android_kernel_bq_krillin/readme.txt

-# 3.10 CUSTOM KERNEL FOR BQ AQUARIS E4.5, AKA KRILLIN
+# 3.10.107 CUSTOM KERNEL FOR KRILLIN

 * Working: